-As such, a transportation company’s ability to find their customers a quick solution has never been more vital.
+As such, a transportation company’s ability to find its customers a quick solution has never been more vital.
 To do this, the best transportation providers — such as freight brokers — lean on their expertise, network and creativity (believe it or not) to offer quick-fix solutions.

 These solutions may come by leveraging their carrier network to find a driver close by.
 A driver who’s looking for a quick load to haul between longer commitments and your freight is the perfect fit to help him/her make the most of their time.

 Or, your provider may be able to set you up with a hot shot trucker whose trailer space can become your dedicated solution from A to B.